After 90-day reprieve, FinCEN extends beneficial ownership relief 30 days for rollover products

 The exception began retroactively on May 11, 2018 and was set to expire today.

-Part and parcel of the challenge for FinCEN is that some of working in the guidance from the conflictive April Q&As made it nigh verbatim into more concrete compliance scrivening in the didactic document regulators use to judge bank compliance programs: the interagency anti-money laundering (AML) exam manual.
+Part and parcel of the challenge for FinCEN is that some of the wording in the guidance from the conflictive April Q&As made it nigh verbatim into a tome replete with more concrete compliance scrivening, the didactic document regulators use to judge bank compliance programs: the interagency anti-money laundering (AML) exam manual.

 The new examination procedures, released on the same day in May as the rule took effect, replaced those in the current “Customer Due Diligence — Overview and Examination Procedures” section of the Federal Financial Institution Examination Council’s (FFIEC) Bank Secrecy Act/Anti-Money Laundering Examination Manual.